Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Materials and methods

-The selection of the five distinct categories is grounded in the characteristics of the respective missingness patterns.
-Specifically, Edge-Based missingness encompasses traditional uniform sampling methods and other techniques that primarily focus on edges, representing common ideas found in the current literature regarding edge missingness.
-In contrast, Node-Based missingness directs attention toward individual node properties, such as degree centrality and PageRank.
-This type of missingness could be relevant to real-world scenarios where the focus is on individuals with either greater or lesser influence.
-DFS is singled out due to its distinctive nature in exploring neighborhoods, making it a suitable mimic for scenarios where data is missing in a more linear pattern, such as in observation of criminal activities.
-Neighbor-Based missingness patterns prioritize exploration based on the neighborhood of the initial seed node, offering an idealized simulation for scenarios like sociological surveys and disease contact tracing.
-Node-Jump-Based missingness introduces a unique element by allowing jumps from one node to another, potentially resulting in an unconnected graph in certain instances.
-These methods could be applied in cases where random encounters have led to a more disconnected missingness.
-These carefully defined categories aim to capture diverse aspects of missing data patterns, thereby enhancing the understanding of algorithmic performance across different scenarios.
+To examine the impact of different missing-edge patterns, we apply 20 different sampling methods from {\bf Little Ball of Fur} \cite{rozemberczki2020little}, a Python library for network sampling techniques that uses a single streamlined framework of sampling functions.
+We group these $20$ methods into $5$ different categories: i) edge-based, ii) node-based, iii) depth first search (DFS), iv) neighbor-based, and v) jump-based missingness patterns.
+Edge-based missingness includes traditional uniform sampling methods and other techniques that primarily focus on edges.
+These sampling methods correspond to common ideas found in the current literature regarding missing-edge patterns.
+Node-based missing-edge patterns direct attention toward individual node properties, such as degree centrality and PageRank.
+These missing-edge patterns can be relevant to real-world scenarios where the sampling procedure is biased towards individuals with either greater or lesser influence.
+DFS is singled out here due to its distinctive nature in exploring neighborhoods, making it a suitable mimic for scenarios where nodes are sampled along long chains in the network, such as in some observations of criminal activities.
+Neighbor-based missingness patterns prioritize exploration based on the neighborhood of a set of initial seed nodes.
+They offer an idealized sampling model for sociological surveys, disease contact tracing, and similar social-network studies.
+Jump-based missingness patterns introduce a unique element by allowing jumps from one node to another.
+These sampling methods can thus yield fragmented networks, and they are relevant in real-world scenarios when, for example, including random encounters in the data collection leads to a fragmented social network.
+These categories aim to capture some of the diverse aspects of missing-data patterns, thereby enhancing the understanding of algorithmic performance across different sampling scenarios.